bpelunit/bpelunit/net.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

 BPELUnit can now build the body of the SOAP messages to be sent from the mockups using [Velocity](http://velocity.apache.org) templates.
 These templates allow the user to easily define many test cases which have the same activities but have different content in their messages.
 For more information on the Velocity Template Language, check the official [guide](http://velocity.apache.org/engine/devel/developer-guide.html) and [reference](http://velocity.apache.org/engine/devel/vtl-reference-guide.html).

-Template variables can also be used to skip partner tracks and activities and inside receive conditions, and control delays when sending messages.
+Template variables can also be used to skip partner tracks and activities and inside receive conditions, control delays when sending messages or reuse pieces of previously exchanged messages.
 See below for more details.

 In addition, BPELUnit integrates all the generic tools in Velocity Tools 2.0, using the default configuration and keys listed [here](http://velocity.apache.org/tools/releases/2.0/summary.html).
 These can be useful if you need to perform more advanced tasks in your templates, such as comparing or manipulating dates, converting to/from strings, and so on.
 You can also extend the available tools: for details, please check the relevant section near the end of this file.